SrijanBadhya/Debsoc/Running the PES Debsoc.md

 A lot of people in group 1 will drop out due to **falling interest**.
 However, if you hadn't been extra accommodating, you'd never have gotten members from group 2 whose interest would have **risen over time** instead because debate turned out to be more fun than they had thought.

+It's unfair to judge people's initial interest in an activity if some of them didn't even know that it was as exciting as it is.
+A lot of people don't come to the initial days of round 3 (because

 - You won't look like bad planners since the reason for the extension is not you, but rather them, the recruits who didn't make it to the round 1 yet.
 - Prestige isn't some tangible value.
 You don't need to be a prestigious club.
 You need to be a good club which people have positive thoughts about.
 Being less inclusive because you care about prestige, hampers your 3 main goals: growth, community, and enjoyment of the people, since you have less people to provide value to.